Bookings Workflow

-This is a configuration page for the Sales Opportunities.
-If you wish to configure the layout of the Opportunities system, please refer to Opportunities Layout.
+This is a configuration page for the Bookings.
+If you wish to configure the layout of the Bookings system, please refer to Bookings Layout.

-Your organisation will have its own sales/booking process, procedures and structure, and the Opportunities Workflow configuration lets you create these processes, procedures and structures through:
+Your organisation will have its own sales/booking process, procedures and structure, and the Bookings Workflow configuration lets you create these processes, procedures and structures through:

-- Stages, which represent the progression of the Opportunity
+- Stages, which represent the progression of the Booking

 - Steps, which are the processes related to the Stages